IHE/pharm-supply/input/pagecontent/transactions.md

 The Supply Request is used to inform a party about the request of items and the status of such request and its handling.
 This can be in response to a request, or as an immediate response to the order, or unsolicited.

-The data that is normally present is the same as the [supply request](#supply-request):
+The data that is normally present is the same as the [supply request](#supply-request).

 ___